Our monastery garden route - a journey to the self

-The most beautiful are the gardens in Melk Abbey on the northern edge of the Wachau on our journey.
-You are worthy of a World Heritage.
-These include the monastery and its buildings.
-However, we leave these on our left during our visit.
+The most beautiful are the gardens in Melk Abbey on the northern edge of the Wachau on our trip.
+They are worthy of a world cultural heritage.
+This includes the monastery and its buildings.
+However, we ignore this during our visit.
 Instead, we are interested in the gardens.
-These have been revitalized since 2000 after the Lower Austrian Provincial Exhibition.
-Until then, the site had collapsed since World War II.
+These have been revitalized since 2000 after the Lower Austrian State Exhibition.
+Until then, the site had been fallow since the Second World War.

 Monastery and gardens

 We meet Michaela Romako.
-It leads us through the gardens of the abbey.
-She explains: “The garden architects recognized that the garden area was the same size as the monastery complex.
-If you take the Babenberg tower as a division and fold the parts on top of each other, the lantern of the pin dome hits the baroque water basin in the park.
+She leads us through the gardens of the monastery.
+She explains: “The garden architects recognized that the garden area is the same size as the monastery complex.
+If you take the Babenberg tower as a division and fold the parts on top of each other, the lantern of the collegiate dome hits the baroque water basin in the park.
 There is a relationship between the monastery and the gardens. ”We follow her through the garden to the garden pavilion.
-On the left we see the Cabinet clairvoyée.
-From there we look down into the Danube valley and to the monastery building on the rock.
+To the left we see the Cabinet clairvoyée.
+From here we look down into the Danube Valley and the monastery building on the rock.

 Melk on the Danube - at our Klostergarten Route in Lower Austria

 Through an avenue we go behind the pavilion to the other half of the garden.
 We enjoy the view of the Danube and the Wachau, Here we leave the baroque garden.
 Instead, we enter a forest whose temperatures are welcome on this early summer day.
 Several paths lead through this forest.
 The feeling of being here in a special forest is enhanced by choral singing that comes from a loudspeaker.

 Hotels to feel good in the surroundings of Melk Abbey: